-1) JULY 1st: Philadelphia Orchestra and Fireworks display at Penn’s Landing!
-(101 S. Columbus Boulevard) 7 PM; FREE. – Enjoy a free concert at dusk by the world-renowned Philadelphia Orchestra, followed by the first fireworks display of the weekend.
+Enjoy a free concert at dusk by the world-renowned Philadelphia Orchestra followed by the first fireworks display of the weekend.

-2) JULY 3rd: Historic Philadelphia Block Party (520 Chestnut St. 19106), 1-8 PM; FREE: The afternoon will be jam packed with food, vendors and continuous sources of entertainment happening right next to Independence Hall.
+The afternoon is jam-packed with food, vendors, and continuous sources of entertainment happening right next to Independence Hall.

-3) JULY 4th: Independence Day Parade (5th and Chestnut St.), 11 AM; FREE: The annual 4th of July parade returns with floats, live music, and even a guest appearance from Miss America 2016 (Betty Cantrell)!
+The annual 4th of July parade returns with floats, live music, and often a guest appearance or two.

-4) JULY 4th: Party on the Parkway (From 20th St to Eakins Oval), 12 PM-10 PM; FREE: Celebrating the diversity and rich histories of various neighborhoods around Philadelphia, Party of the Parkway is an all-day event showcase featuring food, live music, cultural events, children’s activities and dance!
+Celebrating the diversity and rich histories of various neighborhoods around Philadelphia, Party of the Parkway is an all-day event showcase featuring food, live music, cultural events, children’s activities, and dance!
 So much merry in one place, you’ll definitely be ready to spend the day on the Parkway!

-5) Wawa Welcome America July 4th Grand Finale Fireworks Display!
-(Benjamin Franklin Parkway at Eakins Oval), 10 PM; FREE: Combined with a musical arrangement, this display is designed to illustrate 240 years of American achievements and patriotism.
-With the iconic Philadelphia Museum of Art as backdrop, the fireworks will provide a truly exceptional holiday experience.
+Combined with a musical arrangement, this display is designed to illustrate 240 years of American achievements and patriotism.
+With the iconic Philadelphia Museum of Art as a backdrop, the fireworks provide a truly exceptional holiday experience.